 What about medical facilities that can’t afford PPE?

-Unfortunately, increased costs have created N95 mask shortages for some rural hospitals and clinics treating underserved populations, who were struggling financially before the pandemic and are now overwhelmed.
+Unfortunately, increased costs created N95 mask shortages for some rural hospitals and clinics treating underserved populations, who were struggling financially before the pandemic and became overwhelmed.
 All of the suppliers we work with have donated masks to these types of facilities, as well as nursing homes, churches, schools, and local charities.

 Where do you obtain the N95 masks for sale here on Pandemic Pal?

 Pandemic Pal does not sell masks directly — we are an information and support website for people with chronic illnesses and disabilities who are trying to safely navigate the pandemic.
 But we partner with medical supply companies who do.
 Their N95 respirators come from various legitimate sources, mostly the manufacturers themselves.

 Our suppliers often purchase smaller quantities from businesses with excess masks.
 Sometimes, a large medical facility will end up with more respirators than they need and sell the extras.
 Some industries that typically use respirator masks, such as manufacturing, painting, etc. are currently shut down or operating at limited capacity, and therefore have masks to sell.